-You can begin gently stretching your hamstring right away by doing the standing hamstring stretch.
+You may start the first 4 exercises right away.
 Make sure you do not feel any sharp pain.
-You should feel only a mild discomfort in the back of your thigh when you are doing this stretch.
+You should feel only a mild discomfort in the back of your thigh when you are doing these exercises.

 - Standing hamstring stretch: Put the heel of the leg on your injured side on a stool about 15 inches high.
 Keep your leg straight.
 Lean forward, bending at the hips, until you feel a mild stretch in the back of your thigh.
 Make sure you don't roll your shoulders or bend at the waist when doing this or you will stretch your lower back instead of your leg.
 Hold the stretch for 15 to 30 seconds.
 Repeat 3 times.